polinavafik/dashboard/README.md

 3. Comparison Feature:

-- Develop a dropdown menu or interactive element to select and compare sales data between two specific products.
+- yes Develop a dropdown menu or interactive element to select and compare sales data between two specific products.
-- Display the comparative metrics in chart sections for easy analysis.
+- yes?
+Display the comparative metrics in chart sections for easy analysis.

 ### Technical requirements: